ABOUT THE AUTHOR

 Arnold, Heather (1961 - ) is an author, designer and illustrator.
 She was born on the North Shore, Auckland, and gained a Diploma in Graphic Design from Auckland Technical Institute in 1985 and a Diploma in Digital Media from Media Design School, Auckland in 2007.
 She currently works as a freelance web designer, graphic designer and illustrator.

-Heather Arnold is the designer and illustrator of Rangitoto (Puffin, 2009), written by Maria Gill.
+Arnold designed and illustrated Rangitoto (Dragonsauce Books / Long White Cloud Books) written by Maria Gill.
 Trevor Agnew, in Magpies, wrote, ‘This book is so good that I want to stand in the street waving copies and shouting, “Buy it!”
 After a lifetime in schools and libraries, I know a good non-fiction book when I see it.
 Rangitoto is not just good; it’s excellent… It is amazing how much is packed into 32 pages.
 This is non-fiction writing and presentation at its best.’
-Rangitoto is a finalist in the 2010 NZ Post Children’s Book Awards in the Non-Fiction category.
+Rangitoto was a finalist in the 2010 New Zealand Book Awards for Children and Young adults in the Non-Fiction category.

-Heather Arnold was short-listed for the 2010 Storylines Gavin Bishop Award.
+Arnold was short-listed for the 2010 Storylines Gavin Bishop Award.